-It is possible to set the instrument to record an audio signal while logging acoustic values.
+It is possible to set the instrument to record an audio signal while logging acoustic values (not available when storage device is an external USB stick).
 You can, in addition, set parameters, such as the duration, bandwidth, and resolution of the audio recording.